PochoLabs/WordPress-PochoMaps/README.txt

 == Installation ==

-To install the plugin, either install it via the WordPress.org plugins directory, or download and manually upload in your WordPress admin backend.
+To install the plugin download and manually upload in your WordPress admin backend.
+You can download v0.8.8 at https://github.com/PochoLabs/WordPress-PochoMaps/archive/0.8.8.zip

 e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Download the zip archive to your computer
+2. Log in to Wordpress at [your_domain]/wp-admin
+3. Upload plugin by going to Plugins > Add New > Upload Plugin
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+4. Place `[pochomap]` in your pages where you want the map to show up

 == Frequently Asked Questions ==